 Experiments that examine the neural basis of behavior typically require precisely timed data acquisition and command signals, as noted previously for electrophysiology recordings (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
-Using microcontrollers can address this issue.
+This type of experimental control has traditionally involved the use of expensive lab laboratory equipment for the control and precision timing of stimuli.
+These often involve producing a script using commercial software (i.e., Labview, MATLAB) that triggers the cameras to record while providing experimental control through executed through an expensive Analog to Digital Data Acquisition interface (i.e., National Instruments) running on a personal computer using the associated drivers.
+This complex system may also require additional stimulus generators to produce the analog or digital signals needed to perform this experiment.
+Most importantly, while highly precise, the use of such equipment is prohibitively expensive to users outside of well-funded research or industry laboratories.

-Small, affordable, open-source microcontrollers such as the Teensy 3.2 or Arduino UNO are capable of delivering precisely timed pulses with microsecond-level resolution using user-friendly functions, which can be used to coordinate experiments.
+Over the last several years, the emergence of small highly precise microcontrollers for use by hobbyists have gained traction across a variety of scientific fields (cite) .These microcontrollers aresmall, affordable, open-source and while still precise, allow for customization and easy implementation with a low initial cost.
+Such a system would allow many individuals to explore scientific questions with low barriers to entry.
+Two such microcontrollers (the Teensy 3.2 or Arduino UNO) are capable of delivering precisely timed pulses with microsecond-level resolution using user-friendly functions, which can be used to coordinate experiments.
 While more expensive equipment is commonly used for data acquisition and experimental control, these microcontrollers are far less expensive, are sufficient for the majority of experimental needs, and leverage open-source software and intuitive programming languages (D'Ausilio, 2012).
 The Arduino programming environment, which the Teensy utilizes, is simple to learn for anyone with any programming background, and utilizing this type of microcontroller doesn’t require much experience in the realm of electronics, as explained in depth previously (D'Ausilio, 2012).
-In addition to the standard features that the Arduino UNO, for example, offers, the Teensy 3.2 delivers true analog output, which the Arduino UNO lacks.
-A library available only for the Teensy, the Audio library, makes use of this additional feature by providing a simple way to create and/or play sounds directly from the Teensy.
-Therefore, operant conditioning experiments that utilize sound don’t necessitate additional equipment or knowledge of electrical circuits, aside from an inexpensive amplifier for microcontrollers and a speaker.
+In addition to the standard features that the Arduino UNO, for example, the Teensy 3.2 also delivers true analog output, which the Arduino UNO lacks.
+An open source Audio library available only for the Teensy, , adds more functionality by providing a simple way to create and/or play sounds directly from the device.
+Therefore, operant conditioning experiments that utilize sound do nott necessitate additional audio equipment or knowledge of electrical circuits, aside from an inexpensive direct plug-in amplifier for the microcontroller and a speaker.

-In addition, Arduino and Teensy devices can be useful to precisely time imaging.
-A common imaging technique is to set up an imaging device to utilize an “external trigger”, where the rising phase of a digital pulse or TTL pulse either initiates a sequence of internally clocked image captures (Micallef, Takahashi, Larkum, & Palmer, 2017) or initiates frame capture once for every pulse.
-Initiating only the start of an imaging sequence via an Arduino device has been previously shown (Micallef, Takahashi, Larkum, & Palmer, 2017).
+Camera control via an Arduino device that initiates only the start of an imaging sequence has been previously shown (Micallef, Takahashi, Larkum, & Palmer, 2017).
 However, a limitation of this approach is that it is necessary to synchronize frame timing with behavioral data after the experiment is complete, which is inexact and may necessitate interpolation.
-Alternatively, if one were to trigger each frame based on a different digital pulse, substantial jitter in digital pulse delivery could cause frame loss and can also necessitate interpolation for many statistical analyses.
+However, Arduino and Teensy devices can instead be used to precisely time imaging capture for each frame.
+A common technique in laboratory studies using more expensive AD converters is to set up an imaging device to utilize an “external trigger”, where the rising phase of a digital pulse or TTL pulse either initiates a sequence of internally clocked image captures.
+One possibly concern with this approach is that imprecise triggering of each frame based on a different digital pulses could introducejitter in digital pulse delivery causing frame loss and can also necessitate interpolation for many statistical analyses.
+In particular, behavioral data must be precisely aligned to imaging data in experiments that utilize imaging.
 Thus, there currently exists a need to engineer a device capable of delivering continuous, precisely timed digital pulses that can synchronize other experimental events with camera control.
 The